-Corrosion at its base level can be described as the gradual destruction of materials by chemical reaction with their environment.
-This is a natural process, and is what we all recognise as rusting in metals.
-Corrosion can occur in other materials too, such as ceramics and plastics, but rusting in metal is what we more commonly associate it with.
+Corrosion at its base level is the gradual destruction of materials by chemical reaction with their environment.
+This is a natural process and is what we all recognise as rusting in metals.
+It can occur in other materials too.
+Ceramics and plastics, for instance, can corrode.
+In metal, rusting is what we tend to associate it with.

-The cost of corrosion is great, NACE International, one of the world’s leading authorities on corrosion control, estimates that corrosion costs an industrial economy 3.1% of its GDP.
-This means that the cost for corrosion runs into the billions if not trillions.
+NACE International is one of the world’s leading authorities on corrosion control.
+They estimate that corrosion costs an industrial economy 3.1% of its GDP.
+This means the cost of corrosion runs into the billions if not trillions.

-According to the Pipeline and Gas Journal, in America the annual cost associated with the damage caused by corrosion is greater than the combined annual cost of natural disasters, including hurricanes, storms, floods, fires and earthquakes, with similar studies and findings from the UK, Germany and Japan.
+According to the Pipeline and Gas Journal, in America, the annual cost associated with the damage caused by corrosion is greater than the combined annual cost of natural disasters, including hurricanes, storms, floods, fires and earthquakes.
+With similar studies and findings from the UK, Germany and Japan.

-Corrosion in pipelines is incredibly perilous, corrosion can damage the structural integrity of the pipeline.
-Making it dangerous for transporting potentially hazardous goods, such as oil and gas.
+Corrosion in pipelines is perilous.
+It can damage the structural integrity of the pipeline.
+Making it dangerous for transporting hazardous goods, such as oil and gas.

-Costs for corrosion will continue to rise and pipelines will continue to deteriorate, without the proper prevention measures in place costs for repairing a corroded pipeline will continue to escalate.
-Whilst this locate and destroy method might save money in the short term, long term costs will significantly increase as problems worsen.
+Costs for corrosion will continue to rise and pipelines will continue to deteriorate.
+With no prevention measures in place costs for repairing a corroded pipeline will continue to escalate.
+Whilst this locate and destroy method might save money in the short term, long term costs will increase as problems worsen.

 How can we control pipeline corrosion?

-Pipeline corrosion can generally be controlled and inhibited in several ways:
+Pipeline corrosion can generally be controlled and inhibited in several ways.

-The cost of installing, monitoring and maintaining proper pipeline corrosion protection, is far outweighed by the increasing risks of pipeline failure.
+The cost of installing, monitoring and maintaining proper pipeline corrosion protection, is far outweighed by the increased risks of pipeline failure.

 A new approach to eliminating pipeline corrosion

-The leak detection feature of PIPEVAC® can be a useful tool in aiding maintenance and inspection programs, as a problem occurs along the pipeline and the incorporated vacuum is breached, the monitoring system alarms, notifying the client there is a problem and which section of pipeline the problem occurs in.
+The leak detection feature of PIPEVAC® can be a useful tool in aiding maintenance and inspection programs.
+If there is a breach of the vacuum, the monitoring system alarms.
+Notifying the client there is a problem and which section of the pipeline the problem occurs in.